AlirezaKJ/Quake/readme.md

 Unzip And Run Quake.exe

+## Update V1.2
+### Line Wrapping
+In normal modes when a line come to an end wrap to the next line
+### Auto Completion And Snippet
+From now in normal mode you can see a pop up which show you code snippets and autocompletion
 ## Update V1.1
 ### New Modes
 We Removed All The V1.0 Modes And Added 3 Modes